1 Language Models: What and Why

 As a human is better able to understand a word when its context is available, so are LMs.
 In the case of language modeling, this means having some kind of memory or state in the model—so that it can consider past words as it predicts the next ones.

-In LM parlance, the context of a word W refers to the accompanying words around W. For example, if we focus on the word “running” in the sentence “A dog is running on the field”, the context is made up of “A dog is …” on the left side and “… on the field” on the right side.
-A word’s context is key for language modeling.
+In LM parlance, the context of a word \(W\) refers to the accompanying words around \(W\).
+For example, if we focus on the word “running” in the sentence “A dog is running on the field”, the context is made up of “A dog is …” on the left side and “… on the field” on the right side.

-While the neural language model we have seen so far does take some context into account when training, there are key limitations: They use very small contexts (5-10 words only) and the context size needs to be fixed a priori for the whole model2.
+While the neural language models we have seen so far do take some context into account when training, there are key limitations: They use small contexts (5-10 words only) and the context size needs to be fixed a priori for the whole model4.
 Recurrent neural nets can work around this limitation, as we’ll see next.

 Recurrent Neural Networks